sergeyuwt/deploy/serge/TSW-61922/README.md

-# Deploy Teradici Standard Agent on Microsoft Azure
+# Easy Deploy Teradici Standard Agent on Microsoft Azure

 This will deploy Teradici Standard Agent on Microsoft Azure.